shrinerb/shrine/README.md

 exactly what and how much Shrine does for you.
 See the [website] for a complete list of plugins.

-The plugin system respects inheritance, so you can choose which plugins will be applied to which uploaders:
+The plugin system respects inheritance, so you can choose to load a plugin globally or only for a specific uploader.

 ```rb
 Shrine.plugin :logging # enables logging for all uploaders